 This is where it really comes down to knowing yourself.
 What situations lead to you procrastinating?
 What activities throw you off track?
 Do you have a habit of multitasking?
 You’re an adult now, so there’s no one to discipline you or force you to “do your homework” or whatever it is you need to get done.
 It’s up to you to understand that writing a 10-page report for work isn’t conducive to watching TV at the same time.
 Make peace with the fact that you need to do some work right now and get it done, then reward yourself.

-If you’re looking to create a new time management eLearning course from scratch, or if you need help with one you’re currently developing, contact our custom solutions team!
+If you’re looking to create a new time management eLearning course from scratch, or if you need help with one you’re currently developing, contact our custom solutions team or take a look at our Customizable Courseware options!
 We’d love to see where we can fit in to help out!